Ssajaia/Bochka_DS/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Inspired by .NET's List<T> implementation
+Inspired by Java's arrayList<T> implementation

 Special thanks to the C# language team for generics support)